gbertonha/ciandt-hackathon-g5/README.md

 ## Environment setup
 Make sure that all team members has a github account, then go to the official repository and fork it: https://github.com/geovanneb/ciandt-hackathon
 It is very important during the Hackathon to keep pushing your progress to github, so the organization can check the code being produced by your team.
+Refrain from pushing all code at once just at the end of the event!

 ### Local Environment
 Clone the repository on your computer: